List of Toy Story characters: Sid Phillips

-Sid Phillips is Andy's next-door neighbor until Andy moves away, but it is unknown if he and Andy know each other.
-Sid is known for torturing and destroying toys.
+Sidney "Sid" Phillips (voiced by Erik von Detten) is Andy's next-door neighbor until Andy moves away, but it is unknown if he and Andy know each other.
+As he is known for torturing and destroying toys in the first film, Sid serves as its main antagonist.
 Many of his toys are either destroyed or have pieces missing or replaced with parts from other toys.
-He is also shown tormenting his sister, Hannah, and destroying her toys, such as by blowing them up, burning them or decapitating them.
-He also enjoys skateboarding, and his shirt depicts a skull that would later be used as the logo for Zero Skateboards.
-Andy's toys mention that Sid was consistently kicked out of summer camp; and in the audio commentary on the 10th anniversary DVD, the directors mention that he is a bully but also the "most creative character in the movie".
+He is also shown tormenting his sister, Hannah, and destroying her toys, such as by blowing them up, burning or decapitating them.
+He also enjoys skateboarding and his t-shirt depicts a human skull that would later be used as the logo for Zero Skateboards.
+Andy's toys mention that Sid was consistently kicked out of summer camp, and in the audio commentary on the 10th anniversary DVD, the directors mention that he is a bully but also the "most creative character in the movie".
 His parents do not make any major appearances: his mother's voice is only heard briefly several times in the film, and his father is only seen briefly asleep on a chair in front of a TV.
-He also has a Bull Terrier named Scud.

 Sid is the only human character in the films to witness toys actually coming to life, when near the end of the first film, Woody and Sid's mutant toys decide to rescue Buzz by scaring Sid, which causes him to become very frightened of toys.
 The last straw is Woody coming alive while Sid is holding him and telling him to "play nice".
 This causes Sid to panic and run back into his house screaming, and then to his room when his sister scares him with her toy doll.

 Sid does not appear in the second film, although he is mentioned once by Buzz during the toys' mission to rescue Woody from the toy collector Al McWhiggin.
 Sid also appears in the four-issue Monsters, Inc. comic mini-series produced by Boom!
 Comics.

-In the third film, Sid makes brief appearances in two scenes once again voiced by Erik von Detten.
-He is shown to be a garbage man with a small beard, recognizable by his characteristic skull shirt.
+In the third film, Sid makes brief cameo appearances in pair of scenes once, with von Detten reprising his role.
+He is shown to be a garbage man with a small beard, but is still recognizable by his characteristic t-shirt.
 His only dialogue in this film involves humming guitar riffs, and he is depicted listening to heavy metal music through a pair of large headphones.